-We chose to get an overview of the city by taking the Bath City – Sightseeing Bus tour, which gave us some history and allowed us to hop off and on at different sights.
+We chose to get an overview of the city by taking the Bath City – Sightseeing Bus tour.
+The tour gave us some history and allowed us to hop off and on at different sights.

-One of the stops we made on our bus tour was to the Royal Crescent, sight of Jane Austen’s Persuasion, and now consists of 30 townhomes and a hotel.
+One of the stops we made on our bus tour was to the Royal Crescent.
+This was the sight of Jane Austen’s Persuasion, and now consists of 30 townhomes and a hotel.
 The rain couldn’t keep us away from checking it out in person.

 My mom was beside herself with excitement to visit the Jane Austen Center, Jane Austen being her favorite author.
 It was a rainy afternoon, but we lucked out, as we didn’t have to fight any crowds.

-After the tour, we made our way upstairs to the Regency Tea Room, because what visit to England would be complete without tea and crumpets?
+After the tour, we made our way upstairs to the Regency Tea Room.
+After all, what visit to England would be complete without tea and crumpets?
 It was our first time ever eating crumpets, and they were quite good.
 We even drank our tea in true English style, with the extended pinky.

 The next day we visited the Roman Baths, which were located right in the city center.
 We spent many hours touring the Baths, with headsets that were provided for a self guided tour.
 The model of the original bath houses was interesting and helpful to understand the intricacy of the baths.
 We even got to taste the water at the end of the tour, which was not exactly a refreshing treat, but a necessary experience!

 Bath was a blast, one of our favorite cities, and we would recommend this as a tourist base for sure.
-We even used it as a jump off for our exciting day trip to tour the infamous Stonehenge…blog post to come soon!
+We even used it as a jump off for our exciting day trip to tour the infamous Stonehenge!